SCA-stock-assess/Barkley-Sk-CSAS/README.md

 # Barkley-Sk-CSAS
-Data and analyses supporting development of a Fisheries Science Advisory Report for Barkley Sound Sockeye salmon
+Data and analyses supporting development of a Research Document Fisheries Science Advisory Report for Barkley Sound Sockeye salmon.